Life After Cancer

 The issues we have discussed thus far will generally resolve, or at least improve, in the months following treatment.
 But there are many issues that can affect survivors in the long term, including health issues related to treatment, as well as financial (employment and insurance) and personal (fertility, sexuality and relationship) issues.

 There are many resources to help survivors, but it can take some homework to find what you need.
-In dealing with employment issues, you should learn about your rights and your employer's responsibilities under the law.
-OncoLink's section on financial and insurance issues may be helpful.
-LIVESTRONG Navigation Services (online or 1-855-220-7777) is a free resource that can help you find resources and address financial, employment, insurance and coping concerns.
-The National Coalition for Cancer Survivorship and the American Cancer Society websites also have financial and insurance information for survivors.
-LIVESTRONGNavigation Services (online or 1-855-220-7777) is a free resource that can help you find resources and address financial, employment, insurance and coping concerns.
+In dealing with employment, disability and insurance issues, you should learn about your rights and your employer's responsibilities under the law.
+OncoLink's section on financial and insurance issues or our Tips in a Minute sheets may be helpful.
+The Patient Advocate Foundation and the American Cancer Society websites have financial and insurance information for survivors.
 The Cancer Legal Resource Center provides information on cancer-related legal issues, including insurance coverage, employment and time off, and healthcare and government benefits.
 Cancer and Careers is a resource for all things employment-related, from time of diagnosis well into survivorship.

 Personal issues related to sexuality or fertility can be emotionally draining, and can interfere with personal relationships at a time when you need them most.
 OncoLink's section on fertility & sexuality may be helpful.
 Organizations such as the Oncofertility Consortium and Resolve can help with fertility issues.
 Us Too and the American Cancer Society provide fertility and sexuality resources.